rdavydov/todo/README.md

 ### Source

 ```#!bash
-$ go install github.com/prologic/todl/...
+$ go install github.com/prologic/todo/...
 ```

 ## Usage

-Run todl:
+Run todo:

 ```#!bash
-$ todl
+$ todo
 ```

 Then visit: http://localhost:8000/

 ## Configuration

-By default todl stores todos in `todo.db` in the local directory.
+By default todo stores todos in `todo.db` in the local directory.
 This can be configured with the `-dbpath /path/to/todo.db` option.

 ## License